Low-Frequency/Klipper-Git-Backup/README.md

 This script runs when your Pi starts.
 It waits for network connection and then pushes the config files to GitHub, if you have modified them since the last commit.
 Every action is logged and the output gets sent to the terminal.
 This way you always know what fails, or has failed in the past.

-It even has log rotation implemented, so it doesn't eat up the precious space for your gcodes 😉
+It even has log rotation implemented, so it doesn't eat up the precious space for your gcodes :wink:

 # Setup